-What you will need to do to comply with regulations on manufactured goods placed on the EU internal market if the UK leaves the EU with no deal.
+What you need to do to comply with regulations on manufactured goods you place on the EU market if there’s a no deal Brexit.

-What you will need to do after EU Exit will depend on whether your goods are:
+What you will need to do after Brexit depends on the type of goods you are placing on the market.

 - regulated under the old approach

 - non-harmonised goods covered by national legislation

 Speak to your solicitor or trade association if you are unsure which regulatory framework applies to your goods.

 Old approach goods